 No one likes software taking extra few seconds to respond or even with low-impact defects running in a live environment.
-QA practices became an integral part of SDLC to keep the software health “green” and updated regularly.
-Some of the popular QA benefits are:
+SQA practices became an integral part of SDLC to keep the software health “green” and updated regularly.
+Some of the popular software quality assurance benefits are:

 - Excellent User-Experience:

 Don’t you feel frustrated when the things you are searching for on the internet do not show up in less than a second or an important webpage fails to load in time?
 These problems may arise due to some technical issues so a properly implemented SQA process can save from such failures and helps in ensuring a top-notch end-user experience.

 Buggy software can cost organizations a fortune and they might lose customer's trust.
 QA practices help with keeping software from failing and saves a lot of resources.

 - More Profit:

 A high-quality product would attract more prospects and enables your market-facing teams to effectively communicate the value proposition thereby giving you an edge over your competition – QA helps you reach that epitome level.